parasolwaddledee/notes/windows/hyper-v/setting-up-windows-server-as-a-router.md

 # Setting Up Windows Server as a Router

 To simulate communication between two data centers on Hyper-V, set up a Windows Server to route traffic between two internal virtual networks.
-Additionally, enable NAT to allow internal networks to connect to the internet through external virtual network.
+Additionally, enable NAT to allow internal virtual networks to connect to the internet.

 ```mermaid
 flowchart LR